 Think about when you are choosing a car.
 The core need is to get from point A to point B. With an website builder, you need a place for your website to “live”, a toolset to help you create the right design, and the ability to edit content.
 That’s it.
 But like car selection – there’s more to it.
 Here’s the most common considerations to look at when choosing your “top” or “best website builder.”

-Ecommerce options are basically inventory, a shopping cart and the ability accept payment.
-Some website builders integrate, and some offer it as an upgrade (sometime paid and sometimes free).
+Ecommerce options are basically inventory, a shopping cart and the ability to accept payment.
+Some website builders integrate, and some offer it as an upgrade (sometimes paid and sometimes free).
 If you don’t need ecommerce right now, then it widens your options.
-If ecommerce is a high priority for you – I actually recommend taking the ecommerce platform quiz here.
+If eCommerce is a high priority for you – I actually recommend taking the ecommerce platform quiz here.

 Budget & Pricing